avine/ns-logger/README.md

 [MyNamespace] Error visible
 ```

-### Change default level
+### Change default severity level

 `NsLogger` keeps track of instantiated loggers.
-Existing loggers are NOT affected by new default level settings.
+Existing loggers are NOT affected by new default level setting.
 Only fresh created loggers are affected.

 ```js